frenck/spook/README.md

 > Downloads and imports a automation/script Blueprint, directly from the
 > URL you pass into this service. _#noquestionsasked_

-## Service: Disable a config entry
+## Service: Disable an integration

 Call it using: [`homeassistant.disable_config_entry`](https://my.home-assistant.io/redirect/developer_call_service/?service=homeassistant.disable_config_entry)

 > This service can be used to disable a integration configuration entry (those
 > you see on your integrations dashboard) on the fly. _#bye_

-## Service: Enable a config entry
+## Service: Enable an integration

 Call it using: [`homeassistant.enable_config_entry`](https://my.home-assistant.io/redirect/developer_call_service/?service=homeassistant.enable_config_entry)